Web vs email

 There's really only one method you need to know to support multiple screen sizes on a web page: Media queries.

-Media queries allow you to create rules called breakpoints based on screen size, allowing you to control what happens to the content when the screen size changes.
+Media queries define breakpoints based on screen size, allowing layout and styling to change as the screen size changes.

 Declare media queries within a SmartBlock layout

-You can include the media queries within the SmartBlock layout itself, using a <style> tag - an internal stylesheet.
+You can include the media queries directly in the SmartBlock layout, using a <style> tag.

 @media screen and (max-width: 400px) {